-The current Estonian Ambassador to Finland is Margus Laidre, who presented his letters of credence to Finnish President Sauli Niinisö on 2 September 2014.
-Since 18 September 2014, the Finnish Embassy in Tallinn is headed by Ambassador Kirsti Johanna Narinen.
+The present Ambassador of the Republic of Estonia to Finland is Margus Laidre, who presented his credentials to President of Finland Sauli Niinistö on 2 September 2014.
+The Embassy of the Republic of Finland in Tallinn has been managed by Ambassador Kirsti Johanna Narinen since 18 September 2014.

-|June 2016||President Toomas Hendrik Ilves (attending 7th World Congress of Finno-Ugric peoples in Lahti)|
+|June 2016||President Toomas Hendrik Ilves at the 7th World Congress of the Finno-Ugric Peoples in Lahti|

 |May 2016||Prime Minister Taavi Rõivas|

 |March 2016||President Toomas Hendrik Ilves (lecture at the Tanner Society)|

 |June 2018||President Sauli Niinistö at the Estonia 100 celebration in Tartu, at the Baltic Students' Song and Dance Festival "Gaudeamus"|

 |June 2018||Minister of Foreign Affairs Timo Soini|

 |June 2017||President Sauli Niinistö and Prime Minister Juha Sipilä at the celebration of Finland 100 in Tallinn|

 |June 2017||Minister of Foreign Affairs Timo Soini|